How To Add Legal Pages To Your WordPress Site

 Templates

-You can find downloadable attorney-prepared forms and agreements by searching online, or by visiting sites like the ones listed below:
+You can find downloadable attorney-drafted disclosures and forms and agreements just by searching online, or by going to sites like this one:

 Find Legal Forms